Lay3rLabs/WAVS/docs/TESTS.md

 First make sure you've cloned the [my-layer](https://github.com/Lay3rLabs/my-layer) and [avs-toolkit](https://github.com/Lay3rLabs/avs-toolkit) repos

-_Tip!_: It may be helpful to have 3 different terminals open: for this repo, `my-layer`, and `avs-toolkit`, since we will be running commands in each of them separately.
+_Tip!_: It may be helpful to have 3 different terminals open: one for this repo,  `my-layer`, and `avs-toolkit`, since we will be running commands in each of them separately.

 _Tip!_: For setting env vars, all the tooling is `.env` file aware, from wherever the command is run, so you can use that to set env vars if you prefer.